Chickey49/BurgerApp/readme.md

 - [Installation](#Installation)
 - [License](#License)
 ## About the Project
+This project helped me learn three-tiered application development.
+I enjoyed MySQL database design and schema development.
+Also, we leveraged a home-grown ORM to abstract the DB details.
+I learned a lot about MVC with Express, such as Route handlers to call controllers which pulled models from the database.
+Models were databound to views using handlebars.
 <a><img src="images\ScreenshotEatDaBurger.jpg"/></a>
 A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
 ## Usage